 Most people get better on their own after the virus runs its course.
 But call your doctor if you have the flu and:

-- you have a medical condition (for example, diabetes, heart problems, asthma, or other lung problems)
+- You have a medical condition (such as diabetes, heart problems, asthma, or other lung problems).

 Most teens can take acetaminophen or ibuprofen to help with fever and aches.
 Don't take aspirin or any products that contain aspirin, though.
 If kids and teens take aspirin while they have the flu, it puts them at risk for Reye syndrome , which is rare but can be serious.

 Antibiotics don't work on viruses, so they won't help someone with the flu get better.
 Sometimes doctors can prescribe an antiviral medicine to cut down how long a person is ill from the flu.
-These medicines are effective only against some types of flu virus and must be taken within 48 hours of when symptoms start.
+These medicines are effective only against some types of flu virus and work best when taken within 48 hours of when symptoms start.
 Doctors usually use this medicine for people who are very young, elderly, or at risk for serious problems, like people with asthma.